The truth about Afterpay.

 We don’t charge interest.

-We don't charge late fees.
+We don't charge late fees in Canada.

 We pause accounts.